thanksgiving activities for preschoolers

 17. Match Uppercase and Lowercase Letters

-Print letters on fall shapes and help kids match uppercase to lowercase.
-This supports early literacy gently.
-Turn it into a game to keep it fun.
+Print letters on fall shapes like leaves or pumpkins.
+Help your child match the uppercase letter with the lowercase letter.
+Turn it into a small game to keep it fun.
+This gently supports early reading skills.

 18. Complete Simple Fall Patterns